-Pickled cucumbers with dill are a great snack for any casual lunch or dinner, served with a peanut dip, keto crisps or sandwiches, roasted fish or chicken legs or even a bbq, if you are lucky enough to have a yard.
+By then, they will have become a beautiful extra snack or side to enjoy straight out of the fridge at our convenience, whenever we like.
+Serve your pickled cucumbers with a peanut dip, keto crisps or sandwiches, roasted fish or chicken legs or even a bbq, if you are lucky enough to have a yard.
 Pickled cucumbers are a staple in Germany’s summers, a must-take to picnics.
 One of our most famous brands is named after the area it comes from, the Spreewald, where little rivers criss-cross an amphibious landscape with large leafy forests, and where people still grow and pickle the famous cucumbers.
 I have yet to go there.

 Anyhow, we can enjoy pickled cucumbers at home as well, right?
 Or make a picnic on the balcony/terrace/verandah.

-Pickle recipes vary, with some needing time to sit in the fridge for a week or two to marinate, while quick-pickles can be ready after an hour.
+Pickle recipes vary, with some asking for time to have your pickles sit in the fridge for a week or two to marinate, while quick-pickles can be ready after an hour.
 For most recipes, actually, both is true.
 The taste just gets stronger over time, the longer the veggies stay in the brine, as they have more time o absorb the flavour.
 How long you have them marinate depends a lot on your taste.
 I am keeping mine in a cool pantry or fridge for at least a week, more often for two.

 Caution: While for some vegetables, you cover them with hot brine, you should avoid that when pickling cucumber.
 It is important to let your brine cool down a bit to preserve as much of the green colour of the cucumbers as you can.
-My cucumbers changed colour a bit nevertheless, as you can see on the images.
+My cucumbers changed colour a bit over the course of the marinating, as you can see on the images.
 I have left them to marinate in my dark cool pantry for two weeks, and with time, colour changes are more obvious.
 Still, their flavour stays fresh, and they stay impeccably crunchy!

 While I have pickled cucumbers, red cabbage and even ginger, I am still quite new to pickling my own veggies.
-There will be more recipes in the future, as I increasingly love eating pickles.
-Which veggies do you like pickled?
-If you’re eager to try pickling your favorite veg, check out other ideas for all sorts of vegetables on minimalistbaker or a couple cooks.
+If you’re eager to try pickling your favorite veg, check out ideas for all sorts of vegetables on minimalist baker or a couple cooks.
 The basic technique is always similar.
 If the recipes use sugar, just simply replace that with low carb sweetener or none at all.

 It’s time for pickles!
 Make these easy traditional pickled cucumbers with dill, allow them to marinate for a week, and then enjoy them with a casual meal